tumile/hadoop-notes/05-HBase.md

   - if there's a fault, i.e RegionServer has moved, checks the hbase:meta again
     - if hbase:meta has moved, checks ZK again

-## ACID in Hbase
+## ACID in HBase

-- Hbase has no mixed read/write transactions.
+- HBase has no mixed read/write transactions.
 - Habse employs Multiversion Concurrency Control
   - each RegionServer maintains a strictly monotonically increasing transaction number
 - Write flow